MattiaMarche/ai-protocols/README.md

 ## UI

-This project uses early versions of the KLIK theme system: a set of CSS custom properties designed to build consistent interfaces.
+This project uses partial early versions of the KLIK theme system: a set of CSS custom properties designed to build consistent interfaces.
 While it shares some principles with utility-first systems like Tailwind, it is much lighter and entirely tailor-made.

 The theme was originally part of a TypeScript + SASS module and is still in the process of being streamlined.